Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Other Fatty Acids

-Apart from Oleic and Linoleic Acid, these are all the other important fatty acids commonly used for skincare.
+Apart from Oleic and Linoleic Acid, these are all the other important fatty acids commonly used for non-comedogenic skincare.

 Ricinoleic Acid